r4573331/QuickATM/README.md

 - Java Development Kit (JDK) 8 or higher.
 - Basic knowledge of Java to edit or customize the code.

-## Why This Project?
-If you're just starting with Java or want to brush up on coding basics, this is perfect!
-It covers:
-- User input handling.
-- Loops and conditional logic.
-- Method creation and calling.

 ---

 Feel free to tweak the project as much as you want.
 Go ahead, make it your own!
 If you have ideas for improvements or run into issues, let me know! ✌️